Portion Master

 While the math isn't overly complex, it becomes tedious when working with multiple ingredients.
 This challenge escalates quickly if you've already calculated for a desired portion and then discover you don't have the required amount of ingredients — or if you receive more orders and need to prepare a larger batch.
 In such cases, you'd have to recalculate everything for the new amount of shea oil again.

-Clean the current recipe by pressing the Reset Recipe
+Clean the current recipe by pressing the Clear Recipe

 button on the top right.

-Make sure you choose a Metric measurement System
+Make sure you choose a Metric measurement Measurement System

 In the Key Ingredient